Rick Hansen Secondary School (Mississauga)

-Rick Hansen Secondary School (RHSS), opened in 1999, is a public high school located in the southeast corner of Streetsville, a community in Mississauga, Ontario.
+Rick Hansen Secondary School (RHSS), opened in 1999, is a public high school located in Mississauga, Ontario.

 Rick Hansen Secondary School is home to graduates from Fallingbrook Middle School, Fairwind Senior Public School, and Hazel McCallion Senior Public School.

 In 2002, the school underwent expansion, during which a new wing on the west side of the school was built.
 This wing added 14 classrooms, 2 dance studios, and 2 art rooms, accommodating the 2,000 students attending RHSS.

 Rick Hansen Secondary School is a sister school to Rick Hansen Secondary School in Abbotsford, British Columbia with which it shares a school mascot named Stormy.

 History

 When the school opened on September 7, 1999, it was named East Credit Secondary School, and it was one of the first schools where the administrative staff helped create the blueprint of the school.
 It was the first public high school to open in Peel in ten years.
 Many Canadian icons were considered for the school's name, but the Peel District School Board ultimately chose Rick Hansen Secondary School.
 Rick Hansen granted permission to the Peel District School Board to use his name for the school, saying that he was "delighted that your school will be part of my heritage and to carry the history of the Man in Motion tour by being a barrier-free school."
 The school's architects implemented a wheelchair-friendly and barrier-free design by doing the following: